cykod/Quintus-website/public/guide/sprites.md

 * `p.h` - the height of the sprite
 * `p.cx` - the distance from the left of the sprite to its center
 * `p.cy` - the distance from the top of the sprite to its center
-* `p.scale` - the scaling multiplier to grow or shrink the sprite (if not set, it defaults to 1)
+* `p.scale` - the scaling multiplier to grow or shrink the sprite.
+If not set, it defaults to 1.
 * `p.angle` - the angle of rotation in degrees of the sprite.
 If not set it defaults to 0
 * `p.type` - the type of Sprite, a bit-mask used for collision detection, defaults to Q.SPRITE_DEFAULT | Q.SPRITE_ACTIVE
 * `p.points` - an array of points in the form [[x0,y1],[x1,y1]..] that define convex collision shape used for collision detection (more on this in the next chapter).
 If not set defaults to the square bounding box.
 * `p.asset` - the name of the asset used to render a static image for the sprite (see the next couple of sections)
-* `p.sheet` - use a sprite sheet instead of an asset to render (see the next couple of sections)
+* `p.sheet` - use a sprite sheet instead of an asset to render (also, see the next couple of sections)
 * `p.frame` - if using a sprite sheet, this is the frame in the sheet to use.

 You can set all these properties directly (i.e. you don't need to use a setter method), but you can also use `Sprite.set({ ... })` to set multiple properties at once (remember this will create an object that will need to be garbage collected however, so use appropriately)